The Sharing Visions conference took place on November 18, 2020.

 James Lonergan, Director of the Massachusetts Board of Library Commissioners.

 Is True Resource Sharing Now a Reality?

-In this presentation, Dawes will examine where libraries have been with respect to resource sharing and posit that resource sharing will be an even more integral part of libraries’ operations.
+In this presentation, Dawes examines where libraries have been with respect to resource sharing and posits that resource sharing will be an even more integral part of libraries’ operations.

 Trevor A. Dawes has worked in the academic library sector for over 20 years developing and providing a range of service-enhancing training and professional development opportunities that positively impact library-wide projects and programs.
 Dawes also facilitates workshops on leadership development and diversity, improving the knowledge, skills, competencies, and abilities of librarians and library workers.
 A published author and presenter, Dawes has written or edited books, book chapters, and articles, and presented on a variety of topics at local, national, and international conferences.

 Dawes earned his Master of Library Science from Rutgers University and has two additional Master's Degrees in Educational Leadership and Educational Administration from Teachers College, Columbia University.
 To learn more about him, please visit his LinkedIn page.